Financial Statements Release

 For more information, please contact:

 Kemira is a global chemicals company serving customers in water intensive industries.
 We provide best suited products and expertise to improve our customers’ product quality, process and resource efficiency.
 Our focus is on pulp & paper, oil & gas and water treatment.
-In 2018, Kemira had annual revenue of around EUR 2.6 billion and 4,915 employees.
-Kemira shares are listed on the Nasdaq Helsinki Ltd.
+In 2019, Kemira had annual revenue of around EUR 2.7 billion and over 5,000 employees.
+Kemira shares are listed on the Nasdaq Helsinki Ltd. www.kemira.com